brifle-de/ex_crypto_sign/README.md

 It uses SHA-256, SHA3-512 and ECDSA with a 256 bit key.
 No other algorithm are fully supported yet.

 TODO: Add larger key length

 TODO: Add Docker File for setup of a validation server

+The documentation can be found on github pages.

 ## Example